Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 Depending on where you are visiting, an ambulance bill could cost you hundreds of dollars or several thousand (if an air ambulance is needed).

-Travellers should consider trip cancellation or interruption insurance – and as we’ve learned over the winter, this coverage is important.
+Travellers should also consider trip cancellation or interruption insurance.
 These types of policies cover unexpected situations, such as getting ill before travelling, losing travel documents, or missing a flight due to weather.

+Also, before you hit the road, bring your CAA Membership.
 From just $30 a year (for a CAA Everyday Membership), CAA Members save wherever they go.
-You can save on fuel when you fill up at Shell1, or save up to 20%² on a travel insurance policy.
-Start booking your next trip with CAA online or call an agent at 1-800-267-8713.
+You can save on fuel when you fill up at Shell1, or save up to 20%² on travel insurance.
+Start booking your next trip with CAA online or call an agent at 1-800-705-8713.

-CAA Travel Insurance is underwritten by Orion Travel Insurance Company, a CAA Company.
+CAA Travel Insurance, an Orion Travel Insurance product, is underwritten by Echelon Insurance.
 Certain exclusions, limitations and restrictions apply.
-Subject to change without notice.
 A Medical Questionnaire is required if you are 60 years of age and older.
 Quotes are valid for 30 days.

 1, Conditions apply at participating stores.
 Visit caaneo.ca/termsandconditions for full Membership Terms and Conditions.